 HOW WE CAME TO OWN AN AFRICAN GREY PARROT

-In 2003, just over a year after my partner, Corrie (that’s her in the photo), and I moved to Johannesburg to be closer to our jobs, she told me that she wanted an African grey parrot for Christmas.
+In 2003, just over a year after my partner and I moved to Johannesburg to be closer to our jobs, we bought our African grey parrot.

 From the outset, we had no intention of getting a baby grey parrot.
 These require a lot of time and effort and, since we both worked, we just did not have the time and resources to care for something that fragile.